mosip/documentation/docs/build-&-deployment.md

 ![img.png](\_images/uploaded_view_android.png)

 6. Select the testers group you want to share with.
-Once saved you can copy the link and give to testers to test the Apk or App bundle.
+Once saved, you can copy the link and give to testers to test the Apk or App bundle.

 ![img.png](\_images/internal_testers_select_android.png)